 In August 1987 Helen became a committed believer in Jesus.
 Several months of searching the Messianic prophecies in the Old Testament, and seeing their fulfilment in the New Testament, culminated in her being opened to the truth of Jesus as Saviour of the world and the promised Messiah of her own Jewish people.

 In 1989 Helen held the first of many Gospel Evenings to coincide with the release of her first gospel album 'The Pearl'.
 This album, along with her second gospel album 'Kadosh'(Holy) proved to be a very big seller.
-These 'Gospel Outreaches', as they are now called, allow Helen to present her challenging story.
-She begins by singing a selection of worship songs for approximately 15 minutes, aided by live accompaniment.
-She then follows on to tell about how she came to faith in Jesus.
-This time of testimony is interspersed with songs (including the ever-popular 'Walking Back to Happiness') sung to backing tracks.
-She concludes the evening with a powerful, personal Gospel challenge.
+These 'Gospel Outreaches', as they came to be known, allowed Helen to present her challenging story.
+She would begin by singing a selection of worship songs, aided by live accompaniment.
+She then followed on to tell about how she came to faith in Jesus.
+This time of testimony was interspersed with songs (including the ever-popular 'Walking Back to Happiness') sung to backing tracks.
+The evening concluded with a powerful, personal Gospel challenge.